marthaberner/tutorials.gschool.it/source/dynamic_web_page.liquid.md

 * [Dynamic Web Content](http://en.wikipedia.org/wiki/Dynamic_web_page){:target="_blank"} via [Erb](http://en.wikipedia.org/wiki/ERuby){:target="_blank"}

+99 Bottles of beer on the wall.
+99 bottles of beer. take one down, pass it around.
+99 bottles of beer on the wall.

 This tutorial will lead you through the steps to dynamically generate content on a web page using embedded Ruby, also know as erb.
 Dynamic content allows us to generate content for a web page from things like databases to customize the user experience.